pzmosquito/matomo-router5-plugin/README.md

 ## How does it work?

 `matomo-router5-plugin` will send tracking data when router5 triggers `onTransitionSuccess`.
+Custom tracking is also available when needed.

 ## What does it track?